Rana-ICL/NonNewtonian_Density_Based_Algorithm/README.md

 - sr added as a primitive variable (like U, rho, p) to the compressibleSystem libraries in blastfoam/src/compressibleSystem/twoPhaseCompressibleSystem

 -sr added as a primitive variable (like U, rho, p) to the update function in the fluxSchemes files in blastfoam/fluxSchemes/fluxScheme
+-sr added as primitive variable (like U,rho,p) to the initializerAtmosphere library in blastfoam/applications/utilities.